Phil Brucato

 Phil "Satyros" Brucato is an American writer, journalist, editor, and game designer based in Seattle, Washington.
-He is best known for his work on the TV series Strowlers and with White Wolf, Inc., including the role-playing games Mage: The Ascension, Werewolf: The Apocalypse, and Mage: The Sorcerer's Crusade.
+He is best known for his work on the TV series Strowlers and with White Wolf, Inc., including the role-playing games Mage: The Ascension, Werewolf: The Apocalypse, and Mage: The Sorcerers Crusade.
 He has also written articles for BBI Media's newWitch and Witches & Pagans magazines, as well as other media such as Deliria: Faerie Tales for a New Millennium, the urban fantasy webcomic Arpeggio, and various short stories.
 Additionally, he has founded Quiet Thunder Productions and is a member of the Wily Writers group.

 Arpeggio Webcomic

 Phil Brucato, Bryan Syme, and Sandra Buskirk began publishing Arpeggio in 2010.
 The story follows Meghan Susan Green, a young teenager, as she explores her magical musical talents.
 Although the comic was only produced between 2008 and 2012, Patreon users were able to access the final, previously unpublished "episodes" in 2015 and 2016.